mesosphere-backup/cassandra-kairosdb-tutorial/README.md

       ],
     ...

-Use the first port (since that's the mapped container port `8080`), which for me is `24653` and together with the public node IP you can visit the KairosDB Web UI now:
+The first port (for me is `24653`) is mapped to container port `8080`.
+Together with the public node IP (for me http://52.11.127.207:24653), you can visit the KairosDB Web UI now:

 ![KairosDB UI](img/KairosDB-UI.png)